-While the General Assembly appropriated funds for repairs, refurbishments and maintenance approximately every two years, by 1889 the building needed substantial updates.
-Governor Joseph Fifer approved a lump sum of $13,500 and Springfield architect George Helmle oversaw the remodel of the Executive Mansion in the popular Victorian style, which included painting the exterior red brick a “light stone color” in an effort to emulate the White House.
-Helmle was brought back to remodel the mansion in 1897, this time adding a portico to the front entrance and enclosing the cupola at the Mansion’s peak.
-The next major renovation was completed in 1917, transitioning the Mansion from the Victorian style to an Italianate style.
-In a break from previous practice, Governor Lowden and his wife split the $50,000 cost with the State.
+While the General Assembly appropriated funds for repairs, general refurbishing, and maintenance approximately every two years, by 1889 the building needed substantial updates.
+Thus, Governor Joseph Fifer approved a lump sum of $13,500 in additional funding, allowing Springfield architect George Helmle to oversee a remodel of the Executive Mansion.
+His updates included painting the exterior red brick a “light stone color” to emulate the White House and the addition of a stone portico to the front entrance.
+The next major renovation was completed in 1917 by Governor Lowden and his wife, who split the $50,000 cost with the State.

-The renovation focused not only on restoring the mansion’s architecture, but also its interiors by redecorating the mansion with antique period pieces.
-In order to minimize the cost to taxpayers, the non-profit Illinois Executive Mansion Association was created to maintain and furnish the mansion using privately raised funds.
-Since the association’s creation, Illinois’ First Lady has served as honorary chairwoman, spearheading fundraising efforts.
+In order to minimize the cost to taxpayers, the Illinois Executive Mansion Association was created to maintain and furnish the mansion using privately raised funds.
+Since the Association’s creation, each of Illinois’ First Ladies has served as honorary chairwoman and spearheaded fundraising efforts.